andrewcz-se/retroai/README.md

 * Retrofrog (Frogger)
 * Retrobubble (Bubble Bobble)
 * Retris (Tetris)
+  * Two versions - Retris and Retris (GPU) which uses PixiJS to render as the standard version was experiencing slowdown drawing particle effects with Canvas 2D

 ## **Tech Stack**

-This project was developed using fundamental web technologies:
+This project was developed using standard web technologies:

 * **HTML5:** For the structure and content of the web pages.
 * **CSS3:** For styling, layout, and creating the retro, CRT-monitor aesthetic.